Morgan William II O'Donovan: Career

 O'Donovan graduated from Magdalen College with a Bachelor of Arts.
 His first civic office, following his accession to the chiefship, was that of High Sheriff of County Cork in 1892.

-He was an officer in the 3rd (Militia) Battalion of the Royal Munster Fusiliers (until 1881 known as the South Cork Light Infantry), where he was appointed major on 4 December 1891.
+He was an officer in the 3rd (South Cork Militia) Battalion, Royal Munster Fusiliers, in which he was appointed major on 4 December 1891.
 Following the outbreak of the Second Boer War in October 1899, the battalion was embodied in December 1899, and embarked the SS Sumatra for South Africa on 23 February 1900.
 From arrival in March 1900 until 1902, he took part in operations in the Transvaal, Orange River Colony, and Cape Colony, and was mentioned in despatches.
-From 1903 to 1914 O'Donovan was Colonel of the 4th Battalion (Extra Reserve), Royal Munster Fusiliers.
+From 17 January 1903 to 17 January 1914 O'Donovan was Lieutenant-Colonel in command of the battalion (designated 4th (Extra Reserve) Battalion, Royal Munster Fusiliers from 1908) and after his retirement was appointed Honorary Colonel of the battalion on 17 June 1914.

 He was also justice of the peace and deputy lieutenant for County Cork.

 In 1911 he was invested as a Companion of the Order of the Bath (Civil Division).